Hajj at high point a year after deadly stampede - New Age

-The annual hajj reached its high point on Sunday when Muslims from across the world converged on a stoney hill in Saudi Arabia, a year after the worst tragedy in the pilgrimage’s history.
+The hajj reached its high point Sunday when Muslims from across the world converged on a stoney hill in Saudi Arabia, a year after the worst tragedy in the pilgrimage’s history.

-More than 1.8 million gathered from sunrise at the hill and a vast surrounding plain known as Mount Arafat, about 15 kilometres (nine miles) from Makkah.
+More than 1.8 million gathered from sunrise at the hill and a vast surrounding plain known as Mount Arafat, about 15 kilometres from Makkah.

-Against a backdrop of distant, higher peaks, they squatted, stood, or climbed steps built into the hill while reciting ritual incantations.

-They will spend the most important day of the hajj in prayer and reading from the Koran.
+They are spending the most important day of the annual hajj in prayer and reading from the Qur’an.

 Arafat is the site where Muslims believe the Prophet Mohammed gave his last sermon about 14 centuries ago after leading his followers on the pilgrimage.

-A non-stop flow disembarked from 18,000 buses which authorities have mobilised.
-Others came on a Chinese-built yellow and green train which connects the holy sites.
+For the first time in years, Saudi Arabia’s Grand Mufti Abdul Aziz al-Sheikh did not give his traditional Arafat sermon.

+Okaz newspaper cited health reasons but Sheikh still attended the sermon given in his place by Abdul Rahman al-Sudais, imam of Makkah’s Grand Mosque.

-Under multicoloured parasols to protect against the burning sun, the mass of people moved through broad surrounding streets which are closed to traffic.
+Under multicoloured parasols to protect against the burning sun, the mass of people move through broad streets which are closed to traffic around Mount Arafat.

-‘It’s the most beautiful moment of my life,’ a smiling Ahmed Salman, an Egyptian accountant, said.

-‘I am in the most beautiful place in the world, where more than one billion Muslims around the world dream of being.’

 From a distance, the hill appeared a snowy white from the seamless two-piece white garment, ihram, worn by male pilgrims.